Tycale/openwrt_maclist_manager/readme.md

 Wifi 802.11r (fast roaming) allows fast transition betweens multiple access points.
 However, if you want to have a blocklist/allowlist with OpenWRT, you will have to define the maclist on each device.
-This tool permits to ease this task by managing the maclist option on multiple devices via ubus request over JSON-RPC request.
+This tool eases this task by managing the maclist option on multiple devices via ubus request over JSON-RPC request.

 ## Getting Started